IHE/RAD.IRA/input/pagecontent/rad-x8.md

 **Figure 2:3.X8.4-1: Interaction Diagram**

 #### 2:3.X8.4.1 Get Current Context Request Message
-The Requester retrieves the current context available in the Manager.
-The Requester shall support sending such messages to more than one Manager.
+The Subscriber retrieves the current context available in the Manager.
+The Subscriber shall support sending such messages to more than one Manager.

-The Manager shall support handling such messages from more than one Requester.
+The Manager shall support handling such messages from more than one Subscriber.

 ##### 2:3.X8.4.1.1 Trigger Events

+The Subscriber uses this transaction when:
-The Requester successfully subscribed to a topic and wanted to retrieve the current context.
+- It successfully subscribed to a session and wants to retrieve the current context

-The Requester detected that it missed some events according to the most recent event received and wanted to retrieve the current context.
+- It missed some events according to the most recent event received and wants to retrieve the current context
+- It received a `[FHIRresource-close]` event and wants to see if there are any interrupted context that should be resumed

 ##### 2:3.X8.4.1.2 Message Semantics

 This message is a [Get Current Context Request](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-request).
-The Requester is the FHIRcast Subscriber.
+The Subscriber is the FHIRcast Subscriber.
 The Manager is the FHIRcast Hub.

-The Requester shall send a HTTP GET request to the url `hub.url`/`topic`.

 ##### 2:3.X8.4.1.3 Expected Actions

+The Manager shall validate if the `topic` specified in the request URL is a valid session.

-The Manager shall retrieve the current context and all associated contents associated to the `topic` in the request URL.
+The Manager shall retrieve the current context and all associated contents correspond to the `topic` in the request URL.

 #### 2:3.X8.4.2 Get Current Context Response Message

 ##### 2:3.X8.4.2.1 Trigger Events

-The Manager retrieved the current context and all associated contents.
+The Manager retrieves the current context and all associated contents.

 ##### 2:3.X8.4.2.2 Message Semantics

 This message is a [Get Current Context Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-9-GetCurrentContext.html#get-current-context-response).
-The Requester is the FHIRcast Subscriber.
+The Subscriber is the FHIRcast Subscriber.
 The Manager is the FHIRcast Hub.

-The Manager shall support content sharing and include all contents associated to current context in the response.

 ##### 2:3.X8.4.2.3 Expected Actions

-The Requester shall process the context as if it receives the `[FHIRresource]-open` event.
+The Subscriber shall process the context as if it receives the `[FHIRresource]-open` event with the same context.

-The Requester shall process the resources in the `content` bundle as if it receives the `[FHIRresource]-update` event.
+The Subscriber shall process the resources in the `content` bundle as if it receives the `[FHIRresource]-update` event with the same content updates.

-If the Requester failed to process the query response from the Manager, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html)
+If the content update references a resource that does not exist and the Subscriber supports the resource, then the Subscriber shall create the resource with the current content as specified in the received event.

+> Note: This is the case if the Subscriber missed a previous content update event in which the missing resource was added.

 ### 2:3.X8.5 Security Considerations